 If you want to print a page for your own use, I would recommend setting the page format to "landscape", because I use rather wide pages to maximize the usefulness of the photos I include on the pages.
 Also, some browsers support the "Shrink to Fit" option, which seems to show both the text and image nicely when printed.
 However, you may need to play around with your print settings for your printer to get the page to print nicely.
 I have not yet gone through the effort of trying to make this web site display properly on portable devices, such as tablets and cell phones.
 Because of the large quantity of photos I use, the site is probably less useful on smaller devices.

 You can search this entire site using the Duck-Duck-Go search engine.
 If you have never used this search engine, it is very easy to use.
-Just enter one or more keywords in the edit field at the top of its page, e.g. "site:www.pmrr.org nw2", and press the magnifier glass icon/button.
+Just enter one or more keywords in the edit field of its page, e.g. "site:www.pmrr.org nw2", and press the magnifier glass icon/button.
 It will only show you pages for this site (of course, you can do generic Web searching by replacing all of the text shown in the edit field).
 The search engine has a weird name, but it is simple, quick, and most importantly, it does not track what you search for like the other search engines do.
 You have complete privacy.

 Tools Used To Maintain This Site